 From this verification system, the bank can closely monitor this customer’s account activity to ensure that nothing is suspicious or out of place.

 The process of releasing your identity through biometric authentication to the bank or financial institution is known as e-KYC.
 In simple words, e-KYC refers to electronic KYC.
-The online authentication method based on the presentation of the DNI, known as authentication by optical character recognition (ROC or OCR), consists of reading the MRZ code that these documents have and contrasting it with the rest of the data it contains to find out if any of them have been altered.
+The online authentication method based on the presentation of the ID, known as authentication by optical character recognition (ROC or OCR), consists of reading the MRZ code that these documents have and contrasting it with the rest of the data it contains to find out if any of them have been altered.
 The data provided by means of e-KYC will be considered a valid process for identity verification.

-Digital identification has begun to be widely used in the financial sector, where companies have realised that their customers enjoy more the possibility of being at home and registering for services, rather than wasting time in an office.
+Digital identification has begun to be widely used in the financial sector, where companies have realized that their customers enjoy more the possibility of being at home and registering for services, rather than wasting time in an office.

 Common personal data asked in KYC forms